getsentry/sentry-docs/docs/clientdev/interfaces.rst

     ``post_context``
         A list of source code lines after context_line (in order) – usually ``[lineno + 1:lineno + 5]``
+    ``package``
+        The "package" the frame was contained in.
+Depending on the platform this can be different things.
+For C# it can be the name of the assembly, for native code it can be the path of the dynamic library etc.
+    ``platform``
+        This can override the platform for a single frame.
+Otherwise the platform of the event is assumed.
+    ``image_addr``
+        Optionally an address of the debug image to reference.
+If this is set and a known image is defined by ``debug_meta`` then symbolication can take place.
+    ``instruction_addr``
+        An optional instruction address for symbolication.
+This should be a string as hexadecimal number with a ``0x`` prefix.
+    ``symbol_addr``
+        An optional address that points to a symbol.
+We actually use the instruction address for symbolication but this can be used to calculate an instruction offset automatically.
+    ``instruction_offset``
+        The difference between instruction address and symbol address in bytes.
     ``in_app``
         Signifies whether this frame is related to the execution of the relevant code in this stacktrace.
 For example, the frames that